-When rough tartar accumulates on tooth surfaces and touches the gum line it’s time for a professional oral assessment, treatment, and prevention visit.
-This visit will include a thorough dental examination, teeth cleaning, and polishing to remove the tartar and invisible plaque from all of the tooth surfaces.
+When rough tartar accumulates on tooth surfaces and touches the gum line it is time for a professional oral assessment, treatment, and prevention visit.

-Your veterinarian may perform pre-anesthetic blood tests to ensure that kidney and liver function are satisfactory for anesthesia, as well as an evaluation of the heart and abdomen if needed.
+A dental exam to confirm that a dental cleaning is needed is the first step.
+Your veterinarian will review with you what procedures are likely required prior to the dental cleaning.
+Your veterinarian may perform preanesthetic blood tests to ensure that kidney and liver function are satisfactory for anesthesia (see handout "Preanesthetic Bloodwork" for more information), as well as an evaluation of the heart and abdomen if needed.
+Anesthesia is important to allow a tooth-by-tooth examination including dental X-rays.

-When periodontal disease is advanced, it may not be possible to save the badly affected teeth, which may need to be extracted.
+When periodontal disease is advanced, it may not be possible to save the badly affected teeth, which may need to be extracted either during the procedure or at a later time.

 How are my dog's teeth cleaned?

-Why can't I just remove the tartar and plaque with a human dental scaler?
+Why can't plaque and tartar be removed with a human dental scaler?

 Do I have to make an appointment for my dog to have a dental scaling and polishing?

 Yes.
-Your veterinarian will perform pre-anesthetic tests and examine your pet for underlying disorders prior to the procedure, and they may determine that antibiotic treatment should be prescribed in advance.
+Your veterinarian will perform preanesthetic tests and examine for underlying disorders prior to the procedure.

 How can I prevent tartar accumulation after the procedure?